Plasma One Lite Card Review 2026

 Eligibility Caveat

-Is the Plasma One Standard Card Safe?
+Is the Plasma One Lite Card Safe?

-Self-custody is the answer to most of the bankruptcy question.
+Self-custody is the answer to most of the failure question.
 Because your stablecoin balance is in a self-custodial wallet on the Plasma chain, you retain ownership of the funds regardless of what happens to Plasma the company.
 The four sub-questions break out as follows:

 Stablecoin balance in your wallet.
 Unaffected.
 You retain control of the wallet via your authentication method.
 You would need an alternative interface to interact with the Plasma chain, since the chain itself is decentralized and survives the app.
 This is the key advantage over custodial alternatives like Crypto.com and Coinbase where balances are claims against the issuer.